The Context Bridge

 This is genuine collaboration:

-- AI agents discover, navigate, and retrieve knowledge through CLI tools
+• AI agents discover, retrieve, create, and restructure knowledge through CLI and MCP tools

-- Both work with the same graph, the same relationships, the same structure
+• Both work with the same graph, the same relationships, the same structure — reading and writing

 The knowledge graph connects your understanding to AI understanding.
 That’s the bridge.